grauds/clematis.doc/docs/clematis-explained/data-querying/money-tracker.md

 ````

 Also, it has to have `HttpClient` injected to make HTTP calls to backend.
 That's all.
-Then such service in turn is injected into a stateful component:
+Then the service in turn is injected into a stateful component:

 ````typescript title="apps/money-tracker-ui/src/app/about/about.component.ts"
 @Component({